Proofpoint Systems: Founding

 Proofpoint Systems was founded in 2003 by Jim Hill, a retired United States Marine Corps officer and former Sun Microsystems executive.
 In the same year, Proofpoint secured contracts with the United States Navy, resulting an International Society for Performance Improvement award in 2005.

 Initial product development

-The patent for Proofpoint Systems' performance analysis support system (PASS) was filed on April 5, 2006 and published on October 25, 2007.
+The patent for Proofpoint Systems' performance analysis support system (PASS) was filed on April 5, 2006, and published on October 25, 2007.
 PASS operates by guiding a user through a "detailed, consistent analysis process... helping organizational leaders accurately diagnose critical performance or productivity issues".

 Proofpoint's first product, Comprehensive Performance Analysis Support System (ComPASS), was later developed as a web-based organizational analysis system for management consulting engagements.
-In 2006, Proofpoint Systems was awarded with United States Navy contracts to support strategic planning of manpower, training, and education.
+In 2006, Proofpoint Systems was awarded United States Navy contracts to support strategic planning of manpower, training, and education.

-Proofpoint offers other products and services including: strategic planning, goal development, web based diagnostics and assessment.
+Proofpoint offers other products and services including: strategic planning, goal development, web-based diagnostics, and assessment.